cn0047/stash/ed/protocols/p.websocket.md

 WebSocket handshake uses the `HTTP Upgrade header` to change from the HTTP protocol to the WebSocket protocol.
 WebSocket connection request uses `Upgrade: WebSocket` and `Connection: Upgrade`.
-Server replies with the same `Upgrade: WebSocket` and `Connection: Upgrade` headers and completes the handshake.
+Server replies with the same `Upgrade: WebSocket` and `Connection: Upgrade` headers and 101 status code and completes the handshake.

 WebSocket enables streams of messages on top of TCP.